Festive Christmas Home Tour for the Holidays

 Moving to the right, we are in Sweet Shark’s bar.
 The curio cabinet holds some of our crystal glassware.

-At the top of the curio is a green garland and four of our Mark Robert’s Elves.
+On the top of the curio is a green garland and four of our Mark Robert’s Elves.

-We added some of our Christmas figurines.
+We added some of our Christmas figurines on the shelves.

 The bar is the star.
 The bulk of our elves perches atop the bar back.